Lessons Learnt: Crew injured on deck in heavy weather

 Vessel Type: Bulk Carrier

-This fully laden bulk carrier was on passage in the Mediterranean Sea during winter.
-The bosun and a cadet were instructed to wash down the vessel’s main deck and hatch covers of cargo dust which had accumulated during the previous cargo loading operation.
-The wind at this time was logged as SE Beaufort force 7 with sea state described as very rough.
-Whilst the seamen were handling the hose on the starboard side, a wave was shipped onto the main deck, sweeping them heavily against the adjacent cargo hold hatch coamings.
-Both sustained multiple injuries requiring the vessel to deviate to land the seamen ashore for urgent hospital treatment.
+A fully loaded bulk carrier was proceeding at full sea speed on a south westerly course in the Mediterranean Sea in conditions of heavy weather.
+The bosun and a cadet were instructed to wash down the vessel’s main deck and hatch covers to remove grain cargo dust remaining from the previous loading operations.
+At this time, the wind was blowing from a south easterly direction at about 30 knots, equivalent to force 7 on the Beaufort wind scale.
+While the seamen were working on the port side, a large wave was shipped on deck, sweeping them heavily against the adjacent cargo hold hatch coamings.
+Both seamen sustained multiple injuries requiring the vessel to deviate from the planned route to land them ashore for urgent medical treatment.

-- No seafarers should be permitted on deck in conditions that the master considers adverse weather unless necessary for the safety of the ship, crew or the safety of life at sea
+- No seafarers should be permitted on deck in adverse weather unless considered necessary for the safety of the ship, crew or the safety of life at sea

 - Where possible, work on deck should be delayed until conditions have improved or deferred until the next port of call

 - If work on deck in adverse weather is considered absolutely necessary, a full risk assessment and permit to work should be completed

 - Seafarers required to go on deck in adverse weather should wear a lifejacket suitable for working in, a safety harness which can be attached to deck lifelines and full personal protective equipment

 - The bridge watch should also be informed in advance with the deck party and bridge maintaining visual and radio contact.